markwigmans/jms-camel/readme.md

 ## Known Problems

-It was tried to use camel/spring 4.5.0, however that gave two problems:
+### Issues Encountered with Apache Camel/Spring 4.5.0
+While attempting to integrate Apache Camel/Spring 4.5.0, we encountered the following issues:

+#### 1. Class Compatibility Issue
-- class 'RedisStringIdempotentRepository' is unknown to version 4.5.0 [Apache Camel 4.X Upgrade Guide](https://camel.apache.org/manual/camel-4x-upgrade-guide-4_5.html)
+- The `RedisStringIdempotentRepository` class is not recognized in version 4.5.0.
+For more details, refer to the [Apache Camel 4.X Upgrade Guide](https://camel.apache.org/manual/camel-4x-upgrade-guide-4_5.html).

-- after replacing it with 'SpringRedisStringIdempotentRepository' we got connection problems with Redis.
-As long as we connect to 'localhost' (outside the context of a container) it works.
-So configuring the connecting is a problem, unclear why.
+#### 2. Connection Issues with Redis
+- After switching to `SpringRedisStringIdempotentRepository`, we experienced problems establishing a connection to Redis.
+These issues do not occur when connecting to `localhost` outside the context of a container.

+#### Current Status
+- The configuration of the Redis connection remains problematic, and the cause is unclear.
+Further investigation is required to resolve these connectivity issues.